michami/MBR/README.md

 For example, if you have disadvantage but are also focused, then the **TN** remains **5**.
 If you have advantage and are focused, then the **TN** is **3**.
 But, as according to the rules, if you have both advantage and disadvantage, then the **TN** is **6**, since disadvantage overrides advantage.

 Since the *TinyD6* monster stats consist mainly of **HP** and a set of **traits**, you can use the same bestiary and adventures with the rules outlined here.
 Your character will be more powerful, so you might need to add additional enemies, or give the existing enemies additional **HP**.

+# Final Note

+You may be wondering why I **bold** numbers and traits in the rules here.
+This is to make it easier to find rules when quickly searching through visually.
+You may be thinking, "What was the rule about DEX?" or "How many tokens do I start with again?".
+By bolding the numbers and traits, they stand out from the rest of the text and your eyes are drawn more quickly to them.
+For example, when looking through this paragraph, you'll notice it's much easier to spot the word, "bold" than it is "DEX", despite "DEX" being in all uppercase.